 In order to connect, you will need the full name including the <Version> value.
 You can retrieve the full name from the registry and display the set of provider names in a connection menu list.
 If, for whatever reason, you deregister a provider, save the registry information for that provider in case you want to reregister it again.
 The provider object returned by the registry has a Set() method to allow you to change values.
 However, the only value you can safely change is the display name.
-Sample code for retrieving the provider registry information is located in Connection Example (page 36) NO LABEL .
+Sample code for using the provider registry is located in Establishing a Connection (page 32).